‘Toxic’ podcast explores Britney Spears conservatorship

 Barker and Gray received an anonymous voicemail in 2019, saying that Spears’ stay in a mental health facility was involuntary.
 They shifted gears and began to investigate the conservatorship instead.
 The two concluded that something seemed suspicious, particularly because Spears was generating so much money and yet had no control over it.

 “Generally conservatorships are reserved for people who can’t provide their basic needs for themselves, like food, clothing or shelter.
-And, you know, it seems like Britney has definitely shown otherwise,” said Gray.
+And, you know, it seems like Britney has definitely shown otherwise,” Gray said.

 They put up a new episode of their podcast and labeled it “ FREE BRITNEY,” described as “a special emergency episode.”
 It took off and helped birth the hashtag #FreeBritney.
 Barker and Gray are now thought of as the founders of the Free Britney movement.